salesforce/kafka-junit/kafka-junit5/README.md

-# kafka-junit
+# Kafka-JUnit5

 This library wraps Kafka Test Server and allows you to easily create and run tests against a "real" kafka server running within your tests, no more needing to stand up an external kafka cluster!

 Kafka-JUnit5 is built on-top of **JUnit 5** as an Extension using the **@ExtendWith** annotation.

-For usage with JUnit4 or more project information please review top level [README](../README.md).
+For usage with JUnit4 or more project information please review top level [README](../).

 ## Using Kafka-JUnit with JUnit 5.